Eating disorders and disordered eating may occur in people who are regarded by society as being extremely fit and healthy.

 AIS-NEDC joint partnership on disordered eating in high performance sport

 The NEDC has been working in partnership with the Australian Institute of Sport (AIS) for over two years to help the high performance sport system support the prevention and early identification of disordered eating, and promote timely intervention.
-See the position statement and supporting resources here:
+See the website, position statement and supporting resources here:

 Due to the COVID-19 pandemic, athletes, coaches and support staff have faced, and will continue to face, a range of challenges and potential triggers that may cause disordered eating.
 The AIS and NEDC have developed fact sheets and a video with helpful tips available here: